Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Design and Implementation

 \subsection{Integrity verification}

-The first (and probably most obvious) statement that the verifier expects to hold in a \ac{vp} is that the credential has been digitally signed by a specific issuer and not been tampered with since.
-In general, creating a digital signature on a credential involves two key ingredients: (1)~a deterministic and collision-resistant serialization and compression of the credential into a short number (e.g., a $254$-bit number) and (2)~using a private key to create the digital signature; often via some kind of exponentiation.
-One of the most common digital signature mechanisms as of today is arguably \ac{ecdsa}.
-Yet, this signature mechanism leads to an exceptionally high computational effort when generating the corresponding \ac{zkp} in a \ac{vp} (see Section~\ref{sec:evaluation}).
-Consequently, we mainly used \ac{eddsa}-Poseidon, for which the signature corresponding to an issuer's public key consists of an elliptic curve point $R=(R_x, R_y)$ and a $254$-bit number~$S$.
+The first (and probably most obvious) statement that the verifier expects to hold in a \ac{vp} is that the credential has not been tampered with.
+As in many other approaches to credentials, integrity (``tamper resistance'') is ensured through the issuer's digital signature.
+In general, creating a digital signature on a credential involves two key ingredients: (1)~a deterministic and collision-resistant serialization and compression of the credential into a short number (e.g., a $254$-bit number) and (2)~using a secret key to create the digital signature; often via some kind of exponentiation.
+The Merkle root of the credential (see Section~\ref{subsec:structure}) already provides the former.
+Verifying a single Poseidon hash involves 240~non-linear constraints in our implementation.
+Additionally, each step in the verification of a Merkle tree involves a \texttt{Selector} with 5~non-linear constraints to distinguish between the two cases for ordering, i.e., the relative positioning of the two values to be hashed.
+Furthermore, we selected the \ac{zkp}-friendly \ac{eddsa}-Poseidon digital signature mechanism, which is the reason why the issuer's public key consists of two 254-bit numbers, representing a point with two coordinates on the Baby~Jubjub elliptic curve. \ac{eddsa} signatures trace back to Schnorr's original work and are well established~\citep{bernstein2012eddsa,NIST2023dss}.
+The verification of an \ac{eddsa}-Poseidon signature in Circom involves 4,218~non-linear constraints.
+However, one of the most common digital signature mechanisms as of today is arguably \ac{ecdsa}.
+This signature mechanism leads to a substantially higher computational effort when generating the corresponding \ac{zkp} in a \ac{vp} (see Section~\ref{subsec:holder_binding} and Section~\ref{sec:evaluation}).

-Owing to the fact that most of the metadata in a credential will be relevant in many \acp{vp} because of the verification of schema and revocation registry as well as the proof of holder binding, non-revocation, and non-expiration, we compute the full corresponding Merkle subtree for the metadata to validate its integrity in the \ac{zkp}: This corresponds to $2\cdot2^2 - 1 = 7$ pairwise hashes when we have $2^3$ leaves representing metadata, as opposed to $3\cdot n$ pairwise hashes when verifying $n$ individual Merkle proofs.
-By contrast, on the attribute side, we expect that we often only need to reveal a small number of attributes from the credential, so for optimizing performance, so we only verify individual Merkle proofs for attributes that need to be revealed.
+Owing to the fact that most of the metadata in a credential will be relevant in many \acp{vp} because of the verification of schema and revocation registry as well as the proof of holder binding, non-revocation, and non-expiration, we compute the full corresponding Merkle subtree for the metadata to validate its integrity in the \ac{snark}: This corresponds to $2\cdot2^2 - 1 = 7$ pairwise hashes when we have $8=2^3$ leaves representing metadata, as opposed to $3\cdot n$ pairwise hashes when verifying $n$ individual Merkle proofs.
+By contrast, on the attribute side, we expect that we often only need to reveal a small number of attributes from the credential, so for optimizing performance, we only verify individual Merkle proofs for attributes that need to be revealed.